aaronBurns59/TOA_Project/overview.md

 * [Cryptographic Hashing Functions](https://cs.indstate.edu/~fsagar/doc/paper.pdf): A paper I used to better understand the elements used in the MD5 algorithm, as well as understanding hashing in general and the elements(Constants) used in the algorithm.

-* [Rosetta Code](https://rosettacode.org/wiki/MD5#C): Used this site to better understand how to code the MD5 in *C* for myself, as wel as looking at how the different ways of doing the hashing process to how I eventually did it.
+* [Rosetta Code](https://rosettacode.org/wiki/MD5#C): Used this site to better understand how to code the MD5 in *C* for myself, as well as looking at how the different ways of doing the hashing process to how I eventually did it.

 * [iPXE](https://dox.ipxe.org/md5_8c_source.html): This source was used to corroborate what was in the previous source when it came to coding up the MD5 algorithm.
 I got the Idea to make the "S" bit shift amounts a 2D array from this source.